-- Community health nurses provide nursing care and education to individuals and groups in the wider community.
-They may specialise in a particular area of community health such as disease control, health promotion, caring for refugee families or housing project work.
+- Community health nurses provide nursing care and education in fields such as disease control, health promotion, and caring for refugee families or people with low incomes.

 - Critical Care and Emergency Nurse

-- Critical care and emergency nurses work with patients following injury or surgery, or during the acute phase of diseases, in places such as intensive care units or emergency departments.
+- Critical care and emergency nurses care for patients after surgery, and when injured or acutely ill, in intensive care units and emergency departments.

 - Mental Health and Addictions Nurse

-- Mental health and addictions nurses care for patients with emotional, mental and psychological problems.
-They may also specialise in crisis assessment or telephone triage, which involves assessing mental health needs and risks based on symptoms reported to them over the telephone.
+- Mental health and addictions nurses care for patients with emotional or mental problems and addictions.
+They may specialise in crisis assessment or telephone triage – assessing patients over the telephone.

 - Perioperative Nurse

-- Perioperative nurses care for patients before, during and immediately after surgery.
-They plan nursing care, maintain a safe and comfortable environment, assist surgeons and anaesthetists during surgery and monitor patients' recovery from anaesthetic before and after surgery.
+- Perioperative nurses care for patients before, during and immediately after surgery, assist surgeons and anaesthetists, and monitor patients' recovery from anaesthetic.

 - Plunket Nurse

-- Plunket nurses provide support to parents by giving advice on childcare and parenting.
-They assess the health and development of children from birth up to the age of five.
+- Plunket nurses work with parents and caregivers.
+They advise on childcare and parenting, and assess the health and development of children under five.

 - Practice Nurse

-- Practice nurses work in general practitioners (GPs) surgeries and medical clinics, and may assist with immunisations, vaccinations and wound care, and provide general health advice.
+- Practice nurses work in general practitioners' surgeries and medical clinics.
+They may assist with immunisations, vaccinations and wound care, and provide general health advice.